google/starlark-go/doc/impl.md

 insertion order of the elements for iteration.

 <b>Struct:</b>
-The `skylarkstruct` Go package provides a non-standard Skylark extension data type, `struct`, that maps field identifiers to arbitrary values.
+The `starlarkstruct` Go package provides a non-standard Starlark extension data type, `struct`, that maps field identifiers to arbitrary values.
 Fields are accessed using dot notation: `y = s.f`.
 This data type is extensively used in Bazel, but its specification is currently evolving.

-Skylark has no `class` mechanism, nor equivalent of Python's `namedtuple`, though it is likely that future versions will support some way to define a record data type of several fields, with a representation more efficient than a hash table.
+Starlark has no `class` mechanism, nor equivalent of Python's `namedtuple`, though it is likely that future versions will support some way to define a record data type of several fields, with a representation more efficient than a hash table.